 Architects driven by design, are usually right-brain thinkers who love a splash of creativity in their construction.
 They are motivated by the goal of coming up with something new or ‘discovering’ a new technique to build.
 Most architects love to breaks rules.
 However, an architect needs to also approach design logically.
 After all, the safety of their buildings and the need for them to stand the test of time matters.
 Following the middle path, architects code their way into an algorithmic way of thinking.
 Coding gives them perspective.
 Coding can be fun too and it is a good way of jogging one’s brain.

 Coding is a skill that sure puts you ahead of your competitors by simply allowing you to come up with designs that are truly innovative.
 Also, coding makes one thorough in the designing process.
 It is easier to spot mistakes beforehand and errors can be avoided.
 That surely give an architect a winning edge.

-For those architects interested in learning to code, there is a variety of software they can adopt.
-Some of the recommended ones are Grasshopper 3D, Dynamo, Python, and Ruby.
-The good news is that some of these software have a visual interface for coding and this helps architects code in a more comfortable manner.
+For those architects interested in learning to code, there are a variety of software they can adapt.
+Some of the recommended ones are Grasshopper 3D, Dynamo, Python, VB.NET, C# and Ruby.
+The good news is that some software have a visual interface for coding and this helps architects code in a more comfortable manner.
 All in all, knowing to code certainly has its plus points.
 Even for naysayers, one can say, it is a skill that doesn’t harm one to have.
 So, should architects code?
 Our verdict is yes!